From hotels to travel agencies to restaurants, the hospitality industry can use text messaging to its advantage in a few key ways.

 When using print advertising to promote your text messaging communications, it’s important to use a keyword and a dedicated number.
 A keyword helps you, on the back end, automatically separate those customers who signed up with the keyword CARNITAS to make sure they get their free burrito code.

-With text messaging software for restaurants, you can set up an automated text message to respond to the customer once they send the keyword to your number.
+With text guest messaging software for restaurants, you can set up an automated text message to respond to the customer once they send the keyword to your number.
 This is your chance to make sure they agree to receive texts from you, and give them the opportunity to redeem whatever you offered as incentive for signing up.
 Here’s what that might look like:

 “Thanks for signing up!
 Reply Y to start receiving text messages from Burrito Brothers (and claim your free gift), reply STOP to cancel any time.”